Gonzalo-Coradello/bloglist-mern/README.md

 - CRUD functionality.
 Posts can be created, liked, commented and deleted.
 - Unit, integration and End to End (E2E) testing.
 - Test Driven Development (TDD)
+- Continuous integration and continuous deployment (CI/CD) using GitHub Actions.

 ## Características: